youngsunlee07/HeartDiseaseKeyFactorAnalysis/README.md

 ## Data Description
 The dataset, `heart.csv`, includes various predictors for heart disease such as age, blood pressure, cholesterol levels, and more.
 Both continuous and categorical variables are included:
 - **Continuous Variables:** Age, RestingBP, Cholesterol, MaxHR, Oldpeak
 - **Categorical Variables:** Sex, ChestPainType, FastingBS, RestingECG, ExerciseAngina, ST_Slope

+## Usage
+1. Install the required packages
+2. Ensure the path in the 'read.csv' function reflects the location of the 'heart.csv' file.
+3. Run the R script in your R environment.
+4. Review the results and analyze the visualized graphs.

+## Implementation Details
-## Required Packages
+### Required Packages
 The following R packages are required:
 - caret
 - e1071